thm22c/colour_change_unity_game/README.md

 - click-listener on object done
 - playingfield generator todo
 - menu todo
+- finding a handy way to upload to git, ironically todo

 ## what did not work so far
 - 2d non-sprite geometry -> can only be applied in fixed-update and even then is glitchy